 The Paralegal Certificate Program is offered in partnership by the University of Georgia Center for Continuing Education and the Center for Legal Studies.
 Over the course of eight weeks, you will cover these six topics:

 Who Should Attend?

-6:00 p.m. - 9:30 p.m.
-Fridays
+Fridays, 6:00 p.m. - 9:30 p.m.

-9:00 a.m. - 5:00 p.m.
-Saturdays
+Saturdays, 9:00 a.m. - 5:00 p.m.

 Attendance Policy and Other Important Requirements: